sa1181405/pbchocolate-private-writeups/uscybergames/beginner-room/web/Spreading Out.md

 Note: Fuzzing web directories is allowed.

 We are presented with a website.
 At first, nothing out of the ordinary is shown.
-However, the description stating that fuzzing is allowed.
+However, the description states that fuzzing is allowed.
 This indicates to us that we need to start fuzzing to find hidden directories.

 You just had to get lucky or had great wordlists for you to get the flag.